anothervictimofsurvivalinstinct/FeatherWiki-docker/README.md

 1. Clone this repo

-2. Change the file name to index.html for the one you would like to use
+2. Change the defaults in the Caddyfile to match your needs

-- Dove - small - WYSIWYG && Markdown editor

-- Finch - smaller - WYSIWYG editor

-- Chickadee - smallest - Markdown editor

-3. `docker build -t victim/featherwiki .`
+3. `docker build -t victim/featherwiki-docker .`

-4. `docker run --name=featherwiki -d -p 8000:80 -v /path/to/your/data:/data victim/featherwiki`
+4. `docker run --name=featherwiki-docker -d -p 80:80 -p 443:443 -p 443:443/udp -v /<Path to file>/index.html:/srv -v caddy_data:/data caddyfeather`

-### When you save your wiki it will prompt you to download it and you will need to make sure to save it to your data directory replacing the index.html, or move the old to save for backup everytime then refresh the page.
+5. Go to http://<YOUR IP HERE>:80 and away you go